dragoncoder047/thuepaste/examples.md

 ## samples/collatz.t

 This one simulates the cyclic tag system found [here](https://en.wikipedia.org/wiki/Tag_system#Example:_Computation_of_Collatz_sequences) to compute the Collatz sequence for 9.
-You can do any other number by starting with that many `a`s between the underscores.
-The unsolved nature of this is that it is not known whether any arbitrary number of `a`s will always wind up with `_a_` (that is, 1) at any point.
+You can do any other number by starting with that many asterisks between the underscores.
+The unsolved nature of this is that it is not known whether any arbitrary number of asterisks will always wind up with `_*_` (that is, 1) at any point.